 This document and the evaluation process it describes are expected to evolve together as experience is gained with evaluations.

-Technical details required by those performing library evaluations, while forming Appendix C of this document, are presented in a separate Google Doc document.
+Technical details required by those performing library evaluations are presented in a separate document.
 This separation of documents is purely due to technical restrictions in the document platform.

 Target audience